-Genetics and the environment, nature and nurture, both contribute to canine aggression.
+Genetics and the environment, nature, and nurture all contribute to canine aggression.

-Genetic aggressiveness can be somewhat curbed through training, but its inherent nature always presents risk.
-Some dog breeds have for years been bred to enhance their aggressive characteristics for service as guard dogs and attack dogs.
+Genetic aggressiveness can be somewhat curbed through training, but its inherent nature always presents a risk.
+For years, some dog breeds have been bred to enhance their aggressive characteristics for service as guard dogs and attack dogs.

 Other dogs that suffer from psychosis are chronically aggressive, or worse, periodically aggressive without warning or apparent reason.
-The former group, when their working years are over, can be retrained with some success to be suitable family dogs.
+When their working years are over, the former group can be retrained with some success to be suitable family dogs.
 Some police and military dogs fall into this category.
 Unfortunately for the latter group, euthanasia is often the only solution.

-A single chain-link fence will prevent the dog from wandering about the neighborhood, and generally protect the dog from outsiders, but will not keep the dog safe from taunts, pokes, and improper snacks given by passers-by or children.
-A double fence, however, would be a perfect protective solution for both the dog and for passers-by.
-Another alternative to a double fence is to construct a good sized run well inside a fenced-in area to allow the dog to enjoy exercise and safety.
-Fence height can also be important in keeping adventurous children from climbing over to retrieve a lost ball or simply to satisfy their curiosity.
+A single chain-link fence will prevent the dog from wandering about the neighborhood and generally protect the dog from outsiders, but it will not keep the dog safe from taunts, pokes, and improper snacks are given by passers-by or children.
+However, a double fence would be a perfect protective solution for both the dog and passers-by.
+Another alternative to a double fence is constructing a good-sized run well inside a fenced-in area to allow the dog to enjoy exercise and safety.
+Fence height can also be important in keeping adventurous children from climbing over to retrieve a lost ball or satisfy their curiosity.

 Regardless of which protective measures you choose, never let a stranger enter the secured area without you.
 That area is the dog’s territory.
 The dog may well feel threatened by an unaccompanied stranger and act aggressively.

 Take a page from your veterinarian’s playbook.
-When working with an injured dog, even one that is normally gentle, most veterinarians place a muzzle or restrictive rubber band around the dog’s snout to prevent biting.
+When working with an injured dog, even normally gentle, most veterinarians place a muzzle or restrictive rubber band around the dog’s snout to prevent biting.
 You’d be smart to do the same.
-Your dog does not want to hurt you, but has no other way to tell you that it hurts.
+Your dog does not want to hurt you but has no other way to tell you that it hurts.

 One common incidence of canine aggression is typical and understandable.
-Females who are caring for a new litter of puppies will truck no interference from strangers, and may even snap at a trusted owner who moves too quickly toward her charges.
+Females caring for a new litter of puppies will truck no interference from strangers and may even snap at a trusted owner who moves too quickly toward her charges.

 Nancy Cope is the owner of four rescue dogs and Pampered Dog Gifts.